 Warfarin (brand names including Coumadin and Jantoven) is an anticoagulant prescribed to prevent the blood from clotting.
 It may be prescribed to people with irregular heartbeats, prosthetic heart valves, people who have suffered heart attacks, and people with thrombosis.
 If you are taking warfarin you should consult your doctor or pharmacist before taking any other medicines, supplements or vitamins.

-As probiotics help the production of Vitamin K, which can thicken the blood, there is concern that taking probiotics will reverse the effects of taking warfarin.
+As live cultures are thought to help the body's production of Vitamin K, which can thicken the blood, there is concern that taking natural bacteria or live cultures supplements will reverse the effects of taking warfarin.
 However, there is currently no evidence showing that probiotics lead to thickening the blood.
-Although probiotics have indeed been shown to help production of Vitamin K, the body should not absorb more levels of Vitamin K than required.
+Although live cultures have been shown to help production of Vitamin K, the body should not absorb more levels of Vitamin K than required.

 NB: Individuals taking Warfarin should tell their doctor immediately if they experience unusual bleeding, skin changes, ulcers or immediate and severe pain in any area of the body.